bacoords/block-theme/readme.md

 - Enqueueing scripts and styles, including block-specific styles
 - Any custom theme options

+## Theme.json

+### Spacing

+The naming convention for spacing presets are the same 20 - 80 scale that core uses, but the values are overridden to be fluid.
+These spacing values be also used as CSS variables, example: `var(--wp--preset--spacing--50)`.

 ## Build Process

 As of now, this repository does _not_ include the final built assets or blocks.
 You'll need to build them once you've cloned the repo.
 (You may also want to exclude them from your `.gitignore` file, depending on your workflow.)